Magnitude homology of enriched categories and metric spaces: Introduction

 One particularly interesting example of magnitude is when $\V=[0,\infty]$ with the opposite ordering (that is, there is at most one morphism $k\to \ell$, and there is one exactly when $k\ge \ell$) and the monoidal structure of addition, in which case Lawvere~\cite{lawvere:metric-spaces} showed that $\V$-categories can be identified with (extended quasi-pseudo-)metric spaces.
 If we take $\size(d) = e^{-td}$ for a real number $t$ (a ``length scaling factor''), we obtain a 1-parameter family of magnitudes of finite metric spaces, which have since been shown to capture a good deal of geometric information~\cite{lm:mag-survey,bc:mag-cpteuc,gg:mag-domeuc}.

 The Euler characteristic of a space, on the other hand, is a fairly coarse invariant.
-One very important refinement of it is ordinary homology, an \emph{algebraic} invariant consisting of a sequence of abelian groups $H_n(X)$ of which the Euler characteristic is the alternating sum of ranks $\sum_n (-1)^n \,\rk\, H_n(X)$.
+One very important refinement of it is ordinary homology, an \emph{algebraic} invariant consisting of a sequence of abelian groups $H_n(X)$ of which the Euler characteristic is the alternating sum of ranks $\sum_n (-1)^n \,\rnk\, H_n(X)$.
 Thus, it is natural to conjecture that magnitude is the alternating sum of ranks of some kind of \emph{magnitude homology} theory, which contains even more geometric information than the numerical magnitude.
 In~\cite{hw:mag-hom-gr}, Hepworth and Willerton constructed such a homology theory for the special case of graphs, regarded as metric spaces with the shortest path metric (or equivalently as categories enriched over the sub-monoidal-category $\N \subseteq [0,\infty]$).

-The purpose of the present paper is to generalize this homology theory to a large class of enriching categories $\V$, and in particular to arbitrary finite metric spaces.
-In fact, it turns out that the relevant homology theory already has a name: it is a particular kind of \emph{Hochschild homology}.
-To be a little more precise, we will show that when $\V$ is semicartesian monoidal (i.e.\ the monoidal unit is the terminal object), and the size function $\size : \ob(\V)\to\k$ factors through an ``Euler characteristic'' (an abstraction of the alternating sum of ranks) defined on a (non-cartesian) monoidal homotopy theory $\W$ via a strong monoidal functor $\Sigma:\V\to\W$, then the magnitude of a $\V$-category $X$ can be identified with the Euler characteristic of the Hochschild homology of the $\W$-category $\Sigma(X)$ with ``constant coefficients'' at the unit object.
-We refer to the latter as the \textbf{magnitude homology} $\hmag_*(X)$.
+The purpose of the present paper is to generalize this homology theory to a large class of enriching categories $\V$, and in particular to arbitrary metric spaces.
+Specifically, when $\V$ is a semicartesian monoidal category (i.e.\ the monoidal unit is the terminal object), and $\Sigma:\V\to\A$ is a strong symmetric monoidal functor to an abelian category, we will define the \textbf{magnitude homology} $\hmag_*(X)$ of any $\V$-category $X$.\footnote{In fact, $\hmag_*(X)$ can be identified with the Hochschild homology of $X$ with ``constant coefficients'', but we will make no use of that.} We will then show that given any ``rank function'' $\rnk : \ob(\A) \to \k$, the composite $\rnk \circ \Sigma$ is a size $\size : \ob(\V)\to\k$, and any sufficiently finite $\V$-category $X$ has a magnitude that can be computed as the Euler characteristic of $\hmag_*(X)$.